 In the parable of the ten virgins (Matt.
 25:1-12), Jesus spoke of five who were stupid, who got their torches without a supply of extra oil.
-"Now in the middle of the night a clamor occurs: ‘Lo! the bridegroom!
+"Now in the middle of the night, a clamor occurs: ‘Lo!
+The bridegroom!
 Come out to meet him!’
 Then roused were all those virgins, and they adorn their torches.
 Now the stupid said to the prudent, ‘Give us of your oil, for our torches are going out.’
 Yet the prudent answered, saying, ‘No, lest at some time there should not be sufficient for us and you.’"

-For this life many seem to be prudent by making due provision for the physical needs as long as they live.
+For this life, many seem to be prudent by making due provision for the physical needs as long as they live.
 Like the five stupid virgins, they have enough oil to last until the bridegroom comes, but have made no provision for the final meeting.
-They prudently provide for this life, which may not last more then a few moments.
+They prudently provide for this life, which may not last more than a few moments.
 Even if it stretches out to a century, what is that in comparison to the rest of the eons, or the unending consummation?

 Wisdom and The Cross